-- Stories can be presented either as a single sided A3 or A4 page (e.g. comic strip format) or as a story book with multiple pages. - The story can be illustrated, contain photos or be created digitally (e.g. using royalty free clip art images).
+- Stories can be presented either as a single sided A3 or A4 page or as a story book with multiple pages. - The story can be illustrated, contain photos or be created digitally (e.g. using royalty free clip art images).
 If you are using photos or clip art images, make sure you have permission to do so (make sure you do not have to purchase the rights or credit the original author of the images). - Scan hand drawn entries to send via email.